Nelestya/Bashrc/README.md

 # Bashrc
-Modification in file .bashrc in Linux/GNU
+Add alias or Path in file .bashrc

+###exemple :

+./Bashrc ALIAS namealias go/in/the/path
+./Bashrc PATH /the/path